-TYPE: Dollars TERM: 60 months in a recurring five-year cycle TERM: PURPOSE: 60 months in a recurring five-year cycle The NC State Improvement Project (State Personnel Development Grant) provides personnel development and program support services to significantly improve the performance and success of students with disabilities state-operated programs, traditional and charter local education agencies (LEAs) in North Carolina.
+TERM: 60 months in a recurring five-year cycle

+PURPOSE: The NC State Improvement Project (State Personnel Development Grant)

+provides personnel development and program support services to significantly improve the performance and success of students with disabilities state-operated programs, traditional and charter local education agencies (LEAs) in North Carolina.
 Funds support the implementation of researched-based practices in reading, mathematics, co-teaching, adolescent literacy, leadership development and coaching support through the establishment of best practices centers, demonstration, and network partnership implementation.

-The four major goals established to accomplish the purpose of the NC State Improvement Project (NC SIP) are: NC SIP staff will increase their capacity to provide leadership, professional development, coaching, and supports to participating districts, teachers, and families on leadership and effective reading math, and content literacy instruction.
-District and building administrators will have the skills to develop, implement, and evaluate district plans that support the improvement of core content instruction and achievement of students with disabilities in their districts.
-Teachers and administrators will have the skills to effectively implement research-based reading, math, adolescent literacy and coteaching instructional practices for students with disabilities in the K-12 classroom, which will lead to increased student engagement, student generalization of skills, academic achievement, and family engagement.
-4. Pre-service teachers and in-service administrators enrolled in partnering IHEs, will have the capacity to effectively implement and support research-based reading, math adolescent literacy, and co- teaching for students with disabilities.
+The four major goals established to accomplish the purpose of the NC State Improvement Project (NC SIP) are:

+- NC SIP staff will increase their capacity to provide leadership, professional development, coaching, and supports to participating districts, teachers, and families on leadership and effective reading math, and content literacy instruction. - 2) District and building administrators will have the skills to develop, implement, and evaluate district plans that support the improvement of core content instruction and achievement of students with disabilities in their districts. - 3) Teachers and administrators will have the skills to effectively implement research-based reading, math, adolescent literacy and coteaching instructional practices for students with disabilities in the K-12 classroom, which will lead to increased student engagement, student generalization of skills, academic achievement, and family engagement. - 4) Pre-service teachers and in-service administrators enrolled in partnering IHEs, will have the capacity to effectively implement and support research-based reading, math adolescent literacy, and co-teaching for students with disabilities.

-ELIGIBILITY: Each state-operated program, traditional and charter LEA is provided an opportunity to submit an application to be a NC State Improvement Project (SIP) Best Practice, Demonstration, or Network site.
+ELIGIBILITY: Each state-operated program, traditional and charter LEA is provided an opportunity to submit an application to be a NC State Improvement Project

+(SIP) Best Practice, Demonstration, or Network site.

 Initial funding must be approved by the State Board of Education prior to the state operated program, traditional and charter and LEA receiving.

 FORMULA: Funds are allocated annually to state operated programs, traditional and charter LEAs selected through the competitive application progress.
 The amount of funds allocated is based on state level assessment of local needs, for selected and approved centers and sites.

-- 1) Funds may not be transferred out of this PRC. - 2) Funds are allocated after September 30 of each year.
-This grant cycle will end September 30, 2021. - 3) Each state operated program, traditional and charter LEA selected to participated in NC State Improvement Project must maintain and submit documentation of funds expended biannually to support the implementation of their SIP implementation plan. - 4) Funds are specific and all unused funds not encumbered by September 30th are carried over to next year.
-In years 1-4 of the grant, selected LEAs have 27 months to spend the funding each year.
-In year 5 (final year of the grant), participating LEAs will have 12 months with a 90-day liquidation to use the grant funds - 5) Current year awards for which a PSU is eligible will be reduced by the amount of funds carried over by that PSU from the previous fiscal year. - 6) Guidelines for spending follow: 90% of funds allotted are to budgeted and spent for professional development; 10% of funds allotted are to be budgeted and spent for materials to support the professional development.
+1) Funds may not be transferred out of this PRC.

+- 2) Funds are allocated after September 30 of each year.
+This grant cycle will end September 30th of the following Fiscal Year. - 3) Each state operated program, traditional and charter LEA selected to participated in NC State Improvement Project must maintain and submit documentation of funds expended biannually to support the implementation of their SIP implementation plan. - 4) Funds are specific and all unused funds not encumbered by September 30th are carried over to next year.
+In year 5 (final year of the grant), participating LEAs will have 12 months with a 90-day liquidation to use the grant funds. - 5) Current year awards for which a PSU is eligible will be reduced by the amount of funds carried over by that PSU from the previous fiscal year. - 6) Guidelines for spending follow: 90% of funds allotted are to be budgeted and spent for professional development; 10% of funds allotted are to be budgeted and spent for materials to support the professional development.